26NevilleM/QS_ChatGPT/CONTRIBUTING.md

 ## Prerequisites
 - macOS or Linux
-- Git and GitHub access
+- git and GitHub access
 - Python 3.x available as `python3`

+## Optional but handy
+- make (predefined targets included)
-- (Optional) `make` and a terminal with zsh/bash
+- Terminal with zsh/bash

 ---